- Additional Positions at AU

 Marcy Fink Campos joined AU’s Center for Community Engagement & Service in 2004.
-As Director, she oversees all office programs and serves as the liaison to the Office of Campus Life, Academic Affairs, and to other campuses involved in community-based learning initiatives.
-In addition, she teaches a class in the American Studies and Government Departments entitled The Latino Community of the DC Metropolitan Area.
+As Director, she oversees all office programs and serves as the liaison to the Office of Campus Life, Academic Affairs, and to other campuses involved in community engagement initiatives.
+She is part of the Senior Advisory Group for Engagement (SAGE) of Transform MidAtlantic: Engaging Campuses in Communities.
+In addition, she created and taught a class for several years in the American Studies and Government Departments entitled The Latinx Community of the DC Metropolitan Area.

-For over 30 years, Ms Campos has lived and worked in the DC Metropolitan Area.
-She has extensive experience and knowledge of the nonprofit sector through her work with National Council of La Raza and the NeighborWorks Network.
+Ms Campos has extensive experience in the DC Metro area's nonprofit sector through her work with two national organizations, National Council of La Raza (now called UnidosUS) and the NeighborWorks Network.

-Ms. Campos has also worked extensively in Central and South America on participatory evaluation projects, the development of women's leadership, and strengthening community-based organizations.
-She has been a teacher in public and private schools in DC and Maryland, a trainer in various adult education programs, and an Adjunct Professor at American University.
+She has also worked extensively in Central and South America on participatory evaluation projects, the development of women's leadership, and strengthening community-based organizations.
+Early in her career she was a teacher in public and private schools in DC and Maryland and a trainer in various adult education programs, with a focus on Freirean methodology.

 - Putting the Movement Back Into Civil Rights Teaching, Teaching for Change, Washington, D.C., March 2004.
 Authored chapter entitled “Sí, Se Puede!
 Yes, We Can,” based upon the book by the same title, by Diana Cohn.
 Discusses how to bring social justice issues into the elementary school classroom.
 The bilingual lesson plan for teachers is posted on www.cincopuntos.com.